nxp-mcuxpresso/mcuxsdk-doc/boards/mekmimx8qx/index.rst

 Overview
 ********

-The i.MX8QX family of boards provides a powerful and flexible development system for NXP®'s Cortex-M4 MCUs.
+The i.MX8QX family of boards provides a powerful and flexible development system for NXP's Cortex-M4 MCUs.

 .. image:: ./mekmimx8qx.png